Mati in Ottawa's Little Italy: a mediterranean raw bar and grill restaurant that takes their craft cocktails very seriously.

 Mati is quite classy without being snobby, although it does attract a trendy crowd.
 Guests are often well-dressed.
 Most seating options are great for a date or socializing with a couple of friends, except for a few seating areas tailored for larger groups.
 The venue is sufficiently lit to accommodate diners but dim enough to enjoy a night out sipping on cocktails.
 Small table lamps & tea candles add to the mood with their dim yellow light.

 The music is not too loud.
-It can get noisy with people chatting but not to the point of preventing guests from holding a conversation.
+It can get noisy with people chatting but not to the point of preventing one from holding a conversation.
 Mati does a great job managing their space.
-Despite this venue being full most weekends, we never felt a sense of over-crowdedness during any of our visits.
+Despite this venue being full most weekends, we’ve never felt a sense of overcrowdedness during any of our visits.

 The Service

-The service was quick from the get-go.
-We were greeted upon entering and offered seating.
-We were served a glass of water which was refilled regularly by the bartender.
-The staff was properly dressed with the bartenders adorning nice leather aprons.
-Although Mati is always a busy venue, the bartenders took time for some quick chit-chat with most patrons sitting at the bar including us.
+The service is always quick.
+We are always greeted upon entering and offered seating if available.
+This being said, it’s best to book in advance on busy nights.
+We were served a glass of water, which was refilled regularly by the bartender.
+The staff was properly dressed with the bartenders adorning black leather aprons.
+Although Mati is always a busy venue, the bartenders took time for some quick chit-chat with most patrons sitting at the bar, including us.
 The bartenders showed themselves to be quite knowledgeable, detailing the particularities of the ingredients that went into the cocktails.
 For example, the head bartender explained the difference between chili-infused tequila and the Ancho Reyes chile liqueur used in one of their signature cocktails.

 The menu